Gmail deliverability issues

 Letting users unsubscribe has two advantages:

-- Your emails will have better engagement metrics & as we read above, that will boost your reputation.
-Hence resulting in higher deliverability.
+• Your emails will have better engagement metrics, which boosts your reputation and results in higher deliverability.

 Footer from keyvalues’ newsletter